hammerheim-game/hammerheim-rules/5-warbands.md

 themselves at their own stronghold.
 Later purchases of Gromril weapons are done using the Price Charts in the Mordheim rulebook.
-** - The price of a suit of Gromril armour is cheaper for a starter warband to represent the relative ease with which Dwarfs can find such items in their own stronghold.
-Later purchases of Gromril Armour must be done using the normal Price Chart in the Mordheim rulebook.
+** - The price of a suit of Gromril armor is cheaper for a starter warband to represent the relative ease with which Dwarfs can find such items in their own stronghold.
+Later purchases of Gromril Armor must be done using the normal Price Chart in the Mordheim rulebook.
 ##### Heroes